zuoyanzhang/DeepSpeed/README.md

 | [Blogs](https://www.deepspeed.ai/posts/)                                                       |  Blogs                                   |

+# CI funding

+This being an open source project we rely on others to provide us resources for CI hardware.
+At this moment Modal is kindly supporting our GPU CI runs by funding the hardware for us.
+Modal is an AI infrastructure platform for inference, fine-tuning, batch jobs and more.
+Get started with $30/mo in free credits today at https://modal.com.
+We have been getting an amazing support from Modal's team and will surely recommend them to your business.

 # Contributing
 DeepSpeed welcomes your contributions!
 Please see our [contributing](CONTRIBUTING.md) guide for more details on formatting, testing,